migolovanov/libinjection-fuzzer/README.md

 #  libinjection fuzzer
-This tool is supposed to fuzz MySQL database query to find libinjection bypasses.
+This tool is supposed to fuzz MariaDB/MSSQL/MySQL/PostgreSQL/Oracle database query to find libinjection bypasses.

 ## Help
 ```